idena-network/idena-docs/docs/iip/iip-7.md

 ### Abstract

-Adjust the discrimination mechanism of pools, newbies, and discriminated identities.
+Adjust the discrimination mechanism of pools, and discriminated identities.

 ### Motivation